 Clinical studies show that around 10% of American adults demonstrate symptoms of a personality disorder, like borderline personality disorder (BPD).
 If you have consistently troubled relationships with friends, co-workers, and family and exhibit behaviors outside of social norms, contact the team at Rappore, a telehealth-based mental health practice headquartered in Manhattan, New York.
-Their licensed clinicians offer psychotherapy and psychiatry services to patients in multiple states, including New York, New Jersey, and Connecticut.
+Their licensed clinicians offer psychotherapy and psychiatry services to patients in multiple states, including New York, New Jersey, Florida, and Connecticut.

 People with BPD feel emotions intensely and for extended periods of time, and it is harder for them to return to a stable baseline after an emotionally triggering event.
 This difficulty can lead to poor self-image and stormy relationships.
 Struggling with self-regulation can also result in dangerous behaviors such as self-harm (e.g. cutting).
 They often feel empty inside and cut-off from themselves and have an intense fear of abandonment and thus may have difficulty tolerating being alone.
 They often experience painful moods, such as panic, depression, and anger.

 Someone with BPD experiences paranoid thinking characterized by extreme worry about the malicious intentions of others.
 There are clear associations between childhood neglect and physical or emotional trauma with the development of borderline personality disorder.
 Untreated, this condition can take a huge toll on a person’s ability to function well at school or work and/or maintain close relationships.